tripledes/sjimenez-lxc/README.md

   * type: defaults to veth.
   * ipv4: IPv4 address (can be string or array).
   * ipv4_gateway: container's default gateway.
+  * ipv6: IPv6 address (can be string or array).
+  * ipv6_gateway: container's default IPv6 gateway.
   * hwaddr: MAC.
   * restart: whether to restart the container after applying configuration.